EvLeong1/portfolio/README.md

 To run this program first clone the the repository to your machine and run `npm run dev`.

-## Languages, Framework, and Packagages
+## Languages, Framework, and Packages

 - TypeScript
 - Next.Js